neiffert/neiffert.github.io/_posts/2021-08-10-rhythm-and-fibonacci.markdown

 usemathjax: true
 ---

-How many distinct rhythms in any given amount of beats?
+How many distinct rhythms are there in any given amount of beats?

 There isn't any crazy math involved with this problem, but I solved this without any help from others and I like its solution.
 I'm sure this is given as some exercise in a combinatorics textbook out there.